 Consequently, whole eggs became shunned by many because of the cholesterol hysteria and coconut oil avoided because it is saturated fat.
 Both are perfectly healthy and desirable foods.

-Regarding saturated fat, I invite you to read about the 2014 findings of an international group of researchers that found no evidence that saturated fat consumption increases the risk of cardiovascular events like heart attacks.
+In 2014, an international group of researchers that found no evidence that saturated fat consumption increases the risk of cardiovascular events like heart attacks.
 Additionally, researchers who published a 2014 study in the Journal of Nutrition reported no risk associated with saturated fat and additional heart disease problems, even among patients who already have documented coronary artery disease.

 Are cholesterol-lowering statin drugs for you?